Easement Appurtenant: What It Means And How It Works

 Andrew Dehan4-minute read

 Have you ever thought about buying a big tract of land and dividing it up?
 Maybe you dream of retiring on 40 acres and just selling off some of the property when you need extra cash.
-If you did that, chances are that easements appurtenant will come into play, especially if there’s limited access to roadways.
+If you do this, chances are that an easement appurtenant will come into play, especially if there’s limited access to roadways.

-Or maybe right now, you live in a place where your neighbors regularly walk through your yard to get to a park or a lake.
-Did you know that if they did that consistently over a period of time, it could allow them to eventually have rights to your property.
+Let’s say you live in a place where your neighbors regularly walk through your yard to get to a park or a lake.
+If they did that consistently over a period of time, it could allow them to eventually have rights to your property.
 This situation is one example of an easement appurtenant.

-Read on to learn about what an easement appurtenant is, when you may need it and when you may want to avoid it.
+Let’s take a closer look at what an easement appurtenant can do, when you may need an easement appurtenant and when you may want to avoid this.

 What Is An Easement Appurtenant In Real Estate?

-An easement is the right to use another person’s property for a specific and limited purpose that runs with the property.
-An easement appurtenant is a specific type of easement where two properties are linked together as servient and dominant estates.
+An easement is the right to use another person’s property for a specific and limited purpose.
+An easement appurtenant is a specific type of easement where two properties are linked together as servient tenement and dominant tenement estates.

-The servient estate is the estate that allows the easement, where the dominant estate is the one that benefits from the easement.
-This type of easement could be something like a shortcut to a public park, access to a utility or a right of way to the street.
+The servient estate is the estate that allows the easement, while the dominant estate is the one that benefits from the easement.
+An easement in appurtenant could be something like a shortcut to a public park, access to a utility or a right of way to the street.

 What’s The Difference Between Easement Appurtenant And Easement In Gross?

 An easement appurtenant differs from an easement in gross in one key area.
-The difference is that, with an easement appurtenant, the dominant estate – your neighbor, for example – holds the right to the land.
-With an easement in gross, the users of the easement aren’t estates, they’re people like utility companies or services.
+With an easement appurtenant, the dominant estate – your neighbor, for example – holds the right to the land.
+With an easement in gross, the users of the easement aren’t estates, but they’re people like those who work with utility companies or services.

 Also, unlike easements in gross, easements appurtenant are tied to the land and transferred with the deed.
-With an easement in gross, the servient estate cannot actively transfer rights to the easement.
+With an easement in gross, the servient estate can’t actively transfer rights to the easement.

 How Is An Easement Appurtenant Created?

-Easements appurtenant can be created in a few different ways.
-These include express easements, implied easements, easements of necessity and prescriptive easements.
+Easements appurtenant can be created in a few ways.
+These include express easements, implied easements, easements of necessity, and prescriptive easements.

 This is the most common way an easement appurtenant is made.
-It’s where an easement is sold or given to a neighboring estate.
+Here, an easement is sold or given to a neighboring estate.
 It’s created by an easement agreement deed in writing between the two estate holders or created by a court order.

 Easement Of Necessity

-This way is made when there’s a severance of the ownership of the land.
-It’s similar to an implied easement, but is specifically for parcels of land that, because of the severance, have become landlocked.
+This process for creating an easement appurtenant occurs when there’s a severance of the land’s ownership.
+It’s similar to an implied easement but is specifically for parcels of land that have become landlocked because of the severance.

-Each state has different laws regarding how a prescriptive easement is achieved.
-In general, the trespassing must be open, hostile and occur over a length of time for the trespasser to claim the easement.
+Each state has certain laws on how a prescriptive easement is achieved.
+In general, the trespassing must be open, hostile and occur over a period of time for the trespasser to claim the easement.

 Easement Appurtenant FAQs